Democratic initiative: Armenian initiative

 Turkey was among the first countries in the world to recognize the state of Armenia after its independence in 1991.
 After Armenia's occupation of the Azeri territory Nagorno-Karabakh, Turkey sided with its Turkic ally Azerbaijan over the First Nagorno-Karabakh War by closing its borders with Armenia.
 Since then, the border remains closed.

 On February 21, 2008, President Abdullah Gül send a message of congratulations to the newly elected Armenian President Serzh Sargsyan and said "that he hoped the victory of Sargsyan in Armenia's presidential election would lead to a normalization of relations between their estranged countries."

 In reaction, Armenian President Sargsyan invited Gül to attend a FIFA World Cup qualifier football match between the Turkish and Armenian national football teams.
 After accepting the invitation, President Gül became the first Turkish head of state to visit Armenia on September 3, 2008.
 This “football diplomacy” and new dialogue resulted in the signing of protocols between Turkish and Armenian Foreign Ministers in Switzerland to improve relations between the two countries.

 The Armenian Constitutional Court decided that the protocols “cannot be interpreted or applied in the legislative process and application practice of the Republic of Armenia as well as in the interstate relations in a way that would contradict the provisions of the preamble to the RA Constitution and the requirements of Paragraph 11 of the Declaration of Independence of Armenia.”
-Turkey said that Armenian court’s ruling on the protocols is not acceptable.
-The parliament of Armenia and Turkey decided for the suspension of the retification process.
+Turkey said that Armenian court's ruling on the protocols is not acceptable.
+The parliament of Armenia and Turkey decided for the suspension of the ratification process.